akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 You can not sort values on price, media, asset, metric, multi-select attributes, and on Label and Groups system attributes.

 ::: tips
-To check if you can sort on a column, simply hover your mouse over the column's header.
+To check if you can sort on a column, simply hover your mouse over the column header.
 :::

 # Action shortcuts on single products

 There is a set of actions available for each product.
-They are available on the right side of the product grid when you hover mouse over the product's line:
+They are available on the right side of the product grid when you hover your mouse over the product line:

 ![Hover on the products grid](../img/Products_GridHover.png)

 You will then be able to:
-- edit the product information by clicking the small pencil icon,
+- edit the product information by clicking on the small pencil icon,
 - edit its categories by clicking on the small folder icon,
 - delete it with the trash bin icon (if not yet synchronized with the PIM).